Bethany Veney: Marriage and children

-At Veney's request, she and her daughter were sold to John Printz Sr. of Luray.
+She and her daughter were sold to John Printz Sr. of Luray at Veney's request.
 She worked for his family until the early 1850s when she was sold to McCoy and his partner John O'Neile.
 Her daughter remained with the Printz family.
-When she realized that she was about to be sold, she asked a white person from church to purchase her, but she was declined.
+When she realized she was about to be sold, she asked a white person from church to purchase her, but she was declined.
 She was brought to the slave auction in Richmond, Virginia, and she pretended to be sick by putting baking soda in her mouth before bidding began.
-She foamed at the mouth and no sale was made.
+She foamed at the mouth, and no sale was made.
 Veney worked in the McCoy household and was hired out, in which case she paid McCoy $20 a year and kept the rest of her earnings.
 She was able to visit her daughter periodically.

 She married a free black man, Frank Veney, becoming Bethany Veney.
 Frank built roads for McCoy.
 Veney met Frank when she was a cook for the road construction crew.
-The had a son named Joe.
+They had a son named Joe.

 Stony Man

-Veney made arrangements with David McCoy and John Printz that allowed her to rent a house from Pritz on Stony Man, a mountain spur south of Luray.
-She supported herself and her son by keeping wages early by being hired out, and paying a $30 annual free to McCoy for his share of her earnings.
+Veney made arrangements with David McCoy and John Printz that allowed her to rent a house from Pritz on Stony Man Mountain, a mountain spur south of Luray.
+She supported herself and her son by keeping wages early by being hired out and paying a $30 annual fee to McCoy for his share of her earnings.